Troubleshoot Ansible Playbooks for Confluent Platform¶

 cp-ansible.
 These error logs can indicate which properties are misconfigured.

-If the log files do not provide a clear reason for the failure, run the playbook again, appending the
+If the log files do not provide a clear reason for the failure, use one of the following methods to generate more info:

 ansible-playbook -vvv -i hosts.yml all.yml > failure.txt